DanielJGil/the-original-trader/README.md

 # The Original Trader
 LIVE DEMO URL: the-original-trader.vercel.app

+If you wish to view a live demo, please login using these credentials:

+Guest Login Credentials:
+Email: wonof45717@jucatyo.com
+Password: guestguest

 This is an application meant for traders to help them track their progress and learn from their mistakes.
 It is meant to be used as a journal where you can add the trades you have taken and then see the overall statistics and your account growth over time.
 As a trader myself, I wanted to have an application that can help me grow as a trader and help me improve my performance so I decided to build one for myself